mfadlili/data-fellowship-8-fadlil/case-8/README.md

 ## How to run the program?

-1. Clone this repository
+1. Clone this repository.

-2. Open Command Prompt and type this command below:
+2. Open Command Prompt in the directory where you clone this repository and type this command below and wait until the process finish:
 ```
 docker-compose up
 ```